 Best part, said Feiner, is that users get features and bug features faster and a more stable system.

 Spinnaker’s power, he said, comes from its abstractions and power pipeline system.
-This allows them to bridge between multiple technology stacks. at Waze, Spinnaker provides a bridge between kubernetes, VMWare, and cloud providers.
+This allows them to bridge between multiple technology stacks. at Waze, Spinnaker provides a bridge between kubernetes, and GCP/AWS compute virtual machines.

 Everyone across the company accesses Spinnaker through a single pane of glass.
-The point is that it feels the same no matter what stack you’re on (kubernetes, VMWare, or any cloud provider).
+The point is that it feels the same no matter what stack you’re on (kubernetes, GCP, or any cloud provider).

 But as all developers know, he said, once one problem is solved, two new problems crop up.
 Now they found things were moving too fast.
 This sounds like a good thing, but it introduces risk.